Tightness and solidity in fragments of Peano Arithmetic: Introduction

 In general, bi-interpretability and provability do not go hand in hand: for example one easily finds examples of theories that are bi-interpretable and yet mutually inconsistent.
-However, as shown by Visser, \cite{visser:categories}, there are incomplete first-order theories which make bi-interpretability collapse to logical equivalence on the class of their extensions.
-In particular, Visser \cite{visser:categories} proved that $\PA$ has the following curious property, later called \emph{tightness}: if two extensions $T_1$ and $T_2$ of $\PA$, still in the same language, are bi-interpretable, then in fact $T_1 \equiv T_2$.
+However, Visser \cite{visser:categories} showed that there are incomplete first-order theories, such as $\PA$, which make bi-interpretability collapse to logical equivalence on the class of their extensions.
+More precisely, Visser proved that $\PA$ has the following curious property, later called \emph{tightness}: if two extensions $T_1$ and $T_2$ of $\PA$, still in the same language, are bi-interpretable, then in fact $T_1 \equiv T_2$.
 Note that every complete theory will be tight in this sense.
 In fact, tightness is a kind of internal completeness property: a complete theory is one whose models are all elementarily equivalent, while if a theory $T$ is tight and a pair of interpretations $\mathsf{I}$ and $\mathsf{J}$ gives a bi-interpretation of $T$ with itself, then $T$ can prove that the structures described by $\mathsf{I}$ and by $\mathsf{J}$ are elementarily equivalent to one another, and in fact to the original model of $T$ in which the interpretations were applied.

 Enayat \cite{enayat:variations} initiated a more systematic study of tightness and related concepts.
 In particular, he introduced semantical variants of tightness in which one considers interpretations between models of $T$ rather than between theories extending $T$.
 The strongest property that he considers, called \emph{solidity}, requires that any two models $\MM, \NN \vDash T$ have to be definably isomorphic as soon as they satisfy a weaker form of bi-interpretability (essentially, one of the two interpretations between $\MM$ and $\NN$ is only assumed to be a one-sided rather than two-sided inverse of the other).
 Thus, solidity is an internalized categoricity property rather than mere internalized completeness.